rdevooght/sequence-based-recommendations/README.md

 `--max_iter value` | Max number of iterations (default: inf).
 `--max_time value` | Max training time in seconds (default: inf).
 `--min_iter value` | Min number of iterations before making the first evaluation (default: 0).
-`--extended_set | Use extended training set (contains first half of validation and test set).
+`--extended_set` | Use extended training set (contains first half of validation and test set).
 This is necessary for factorization based methods such as BPRMF and FPMC because they need to build a model for every user.
 `--tshuffle` | Shuffle the order of sequences between epochs.
 `--load_last_model` | Load Last model before starting training (it will search for a model build with all the same options and take the one with the largest number of epochs).
 `--es_m [WorstTimesX, StopAfterN, None]` | Early stopping method (by default none is used, and training continues until max_iter or max_time is reached).
 WorstTimesX will stop training if the number of iterations since the last best score on the validation set is longer than X times the longest time between two consecutive best scores.
 StopAfterN will stop the training if the model has not improved for the N last evaluations on the validation set.
-`--es_n'` | N parameter for StopAfterN (default: 5).
+`--es_n N` | N parameter for StopAfterN (default: 5).
-`--es_x'` | X parameter for WorstTimesX (default: 2).
+`--es_x X` | X parameter for WorstTimesX (default: 2).
-`--es_min_wait'` | Mininum number of epochs before stopping (for WorstTimesX).
+`--es_min_wait num_epochs` | Mininum number of epochs before stopping (for WorstTimesX).
 Default: 1.
-`--es_LiB'` | Lower is better for validation score.
+`--es_LiB` | Lower is better for validation score.
 By default a higher validation score is considered better, but if it is not the case you can use this option.

 The options specific to each method are explained in the Methods section.